FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/install.md

 ## Deploying the Python SDK

 ### Environmental Requirements
-- Python environment: Python 3.6.3, 3.7.x
+- Python environment: python 3.6.3, 3.7.x
-- FISCO BCOS Node: Refer to [FISCO BCOS Installation](../../quick_start/air_installation.md)Build
+- FISCO BCOS Node: Please refer to [FISCO BCOS Installation](../../quick_start/air_installation.md)Build

 ### Initialize environment(If the python environment meets the requirements, you can skip the)